CosminVulpe/ParserFromXMLToJSON/README.md

 ## General Functionality
 - The application reads the XML file(s) from the input file located in the resources file.
 - The XML file(s) are processed with the help of XML annotations.
-- The JSON file(s) are exported in the output file located in the resources file.
+- The JSON file(s) are exported in the output file located in the resources file with the help of the library JAXB.

 ## How to install